json-schema-org/website/pages/blog/posts/code-of-conduct-for-json-schema.md

     photo: /img/avatars/benhutton.webp
     twitter: relequestual
     byline: JSON Schema Specification Lead @Postman
-excerpt: "The community of JSON Schema is growing, and the community needs a culture for interactions to avoid past mistakes."
+excerpt: 'The community of JSON Schema is growing, and the community needs a culture for interactions to avoid past mistakes.'
 ---

 If the JSON Schema project had a Code of Conduct in the early days, I suspect we would be years ahead of where we are today.
 It may seem unlikely, and you may feel like you rarely see a code of conduct in action, but having a Code of Conduct lays some foundational expectations from contributors.
 You could argue that you shouldn't NEED a Code of Conduct, that people should use common sense and be nice... but it's not so clear cut.
 Let me explain.